opencog/opencog/examples/pln/inference-control-learning/README.md

 1. Deduction is often useful.
 That is because chaining an number of deductions is enough to prove that any 2 letters are ordered.
-2. If the target is of the form Inheritance A X, then conditional instantiation is useful.
+2. If the target is of the form Inheritance a X, then conditional instantiation is useful.
 That is because in that case we can use this rule over the fact that
    ```
    Evaluation
      alphabetical-order
      List
-       A
+       a
        X
    ```
    is true for all other letters, combined with the implication that